SiruLee/sirulee.github.io/_tabs/about.md

 Some of the textbooks I have recently been digging into.
 - *Quantum Computation and Quantum Information* by Isacc Chuang and Michael Nielson
 - *The Theory of Quantum Information* by John Watrous
-- *Mathematical Concepts of Quantum Mechanics* by Stephen J. Gustafson and Israel M. Sigal
+- *Mathematical Concepts of Quantum Mechanics* by Stephen J. Gustafson & Israel M. Sigal
 ## Mathematics
 - *Understanding Analysis* by Stephen Abbott
 - *Analysis on Manifolds* by James R. Munkres